hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 native regression starts with tensors already in TCDM, while the compiler package includes boot, package validation, 21 DMA operations, two boundary layout conversions, and public L2 I/O. Their cycle counts are therefore datapath and integration checks, not an operator-speed ratio.
-Equivalent compiler-generated full-graph PMU runs are still required before comparing against the 347,992-cycle Micro-MobileNet and 388,146-cycle Micro-YOLO baselines.
+The complete compiler-generated graph now supplies the missing full-graph comparison:
+522,900 cycles, or 1.503x the 347,992-cycle Micro-MobileNet record and 1.347x
+the 388,146-cycle Micro-YOLO record.
+Focused AFU results remain useful for attribution but do not replace that end-to-end gate.

 The Neural-AI AFU is covered by standalone `afu_ops` tests and by the native Micro-MobileNet/Micro-YOLO graphs; lack of tests is not the current limitation.